Pokeglitch/gb2a/README.md

 The disassembler will assume all pointers in the SymFile have already been parsed (unless they are also in the ShimFile)

-Therefor, it will not parse any data at those locations, unless explicity told to by the input locations
+Therefore, it will not parse any data at those locations, unless explicity told to by the input locations

 The output file will use these as the pointer names